 English is fairly widespread in Croatia, especially among the younger generation and in touristy areas.
 Around 60% of the population is comfortable speaking English.

-The Verdict: Do They Speak English in Croatia?
+The Verdict: Do Croatians Speak English?

 Yes!
 And their spoken English is very good.

 So if you’re in the midst of planning a trip to Croatia and wondering about the language situation, you can put your mind at ease.
 About 60% of Croatians are comfortable speaking English, and this is particularly true among younger people and those working in the tourism sector.